 - Click in the YubiKey field.

 - Touch the metal contact on your YubiKey.
-The YubiKey will type the one-time password (OTP) and send it to the server.
+The YubiKey will type the OTP and send it to the server.

 - Verify it succeeds with the “You have been successfully authenticated!” message.